 You will have access to the seminars that individual research groups or groups with common areas of interest organise for their own members and others – this is will depend on the specific unit/area within which you are housed.
 Medical Grand Rounds are also held in the graduate centre at the John Radcliffe Hospital.
-You will have access to the other departmental seminars and colloquia, announced via email.
+You will have access to the other departmental seminars announced via email.

 Workspace will be allocated according to individual circumstances.
 If undertaking experimental work, you will be provided with bench space in a laboratory.
 If undertaking theoretical research, you will have shared office space.

 Nuffield Department of Clinical Medicine

 The Nuffield Department of Clinical Medicine (NDM) is a large multi-disciplinary department that links high quality clinical and basic research.
 The underpinning motivation behind all research carried out by NDM is the pursuit of academic excellence and the positive impact of research on the health and wellbeing of the global community.